skiwithpete/alarmpi/README.md

  2. Next, install required Python packages.

  These can either be installed inside a virtualenv or directly under system Python.
-While using a virtualenv is recommended, it does come with an extra step when the target system is a Raspberry Pi.
-This project is buit upon PyQt5, a GUI library which is not natively available on ARM platforms - there are no binaries on PyPI (at the time of writing, March 5th, 2019), so it cannot be installed with pip.
+While using a virtualenv is recommended, using one does come with an extra step when the target system is a Raspberry Pi.
+This project is buit using PyQt5, a GUI library for which there is no PyPI package available for ARM platforms (at the time of writing, March 5th, 2019), so it cannot be installed with pip.
 Instead PyQt5 needs to be compiled from source, see below.

  Thus, options for installing Python packages include: